king-11/ComputerSystem/Week 0.md

 - Learned Jdk and basic java and OOPS principles.
 - Learned Configuration of Android studio and IDE for Java
 - research on project implementation and tasks to be carried out.

+### Team 26
+- Learned How to use Django framework (basics)
+- Practiced HTML, CSS  & Bootsrtap
+- Learned basic syntax of Javascript